-Energy harvesting
+IEAP as an energy harvester

 IEAP as a mechanoelectrical energy harvester

-In the paragraph 4 of the current work, charge generation capability of the IEAP was investigated.
-The highest transient electric power generated by mechanical bending has been found to be 0.4 nW cm-2 in case of an impedance-matched load, as depicted in Figure 32.
+In the paragraph 6 of the current work, charge generation capability of the IEAP was investigated.
+The highest transient electric power generated by mechanical bending has been found to be 0.4 nW cm-2 in case of an impedance-matched load, as depicted in Figure 33.
 This power level is evidently too low to be considered for energy harvesting.
 However, contrarily to e.g. piezoresistive sensors, the IEAP motion sensors are still advantageous, as they do not need any power from the measurement equipment.